 Aussies are docile by nature, but it’s always important to introduce them to any other animal you have in the home.
 Never force them to meet one another.
 If one party is resisting, try again later.
 Let them take their time getting acquainted.

 As with kids, an Australian Shepherd growing up in a home with other pets will be a lot more comfortable around them.
 Just because your Australian Shepherd gets along with the family cat, doesn’t mean they will with other animals.

 And if you do have a cat, you might want to read our guide to Australian Shepherds and cats here.

 Australian Shepherds with Dogs

 If you have non-aggressive dogs in the family, large or small, they will get along just fine.
-Aussies have been known to play well with dogs, but there are exceptions.
-With that said, there are still some precautions to take when introducing another dog to your Aussie (or vice versa).
+Aussies have been known to play well with dogs.
+With that said, there are still some precautions to take when you first introduce another dog to your Aussie.

 Meet on Neutral Ground

 When introducing two dogs, always meet on neutral ground.
 In other words, try not to meet inside the home (territory) of one of the dogs.
 Almost all dogs are territorial to a certain degree.
 So, it’s a great idea to go to a park or even the front of the house.